kataw/kataw/README.md

 Only the Kataw parser, transformers, walkers, AST manipulation through global API is available as of now.

 Soon as this code is in a "stable state" I will add the rest of the tools

+## Future

+Soon as everything is in a "stable state" a "hook system" for adding additional rules for the linter and the grammar checker will be published.

+It's already now possible to manipulate the AST to support alternative productions, but it will be released hooks so ECMA proposals and other experimental syntax can be supported.